European Traveler

 Collage of top UNESCO-Listed sites to see in Ravenna

 The top sights to see in Ravenna in the Emilia-Romagna region of Italy are the eight early Christian monuments with Late Antiquity (or Byzantine) mosaics inscribed on the UNESCO World Cultural Heritage list in 1996.
-Six of these monuments are in the old town center (and seen on a single combination ticket).
+Six of these monuments are in the old town center (and seen on combination ticket passes).
 The Mausoleum of Theodoric is a short walk from the town center while the large Church of Sant’Apollinare in Classe is a short drive away towards the Adriatic coast.
 All eight sites in Ravenna can be seen in a busy day but few would regret staying longer in this pleasant town.

-Neonian Baptistery in Ravenna with Cathedral Campanile in the Background
+Neonian (Orthodox) Baptistery in Ravenna

 The Archiepiscopal Chapel in Ravenna